 The cool thing about BeFunky’s Fill Light tool is that it’s incredibly easy to use - you just have to adjust a single slider and BeFunky does all the rest!
 When you’ve got an image in mind that could use a little more balance in the exposure department, upload it into BeFunky’s Photo Editor by selecting your file from the Open tab.
 For even faster uploading, simply drag-and-drop your image file into the Photo Editor’s interface and it’ll upload automatically!

 Once your photo has uploaded, select the Fill Light tool from the Edit menu on the left.
 Fill Light was formerly part of our Exposure tool, but it was used so frequently that we decided to make it separate for more easy access!
 Adjust the amount of Fill Light by dragging the slider until you’ve got the perfect amount of balance.
 For making micro adjustments, you can click on the slider and use the arrow keys on your keyboard to adjust the slider right and left.

 Start with a lower percentage first and increase the fill if you think it will suit the photo.
 Remember that you want the photo to look natural, so keeping the amount of fill light lower helps to maintain the light ratio described above (the brights should be two or three times the intensity of the fill light areas).

-If you want to get a bit more precise and only adjust the Fill Light in certain areas of your image, click on the Paint tab (next to Adjust in the Fill Light tool interface) and click the Inverse icon.
+If you want to get a bit more precise and only adjust the Fill Light in certain areas of your image, click on the Paint Mode* tab (next to Adjust in the Fill Light tool interface) and click the Inverse icon.
 This will allow you to paint the Fill Light onto the portions of your photo that need it most.
 Simply adjust the Brush Size, Brush Hardness, and Brush Strength and paint the Fill Light where you want it.
 When you’re done painting, you can click back over to the Adjust tab to increase or decrease the Fill Light Amount in those chosen areas.

 Before And After